hyeoncheon/uart/README.md

 #### Membership

-Users can see their registered applications as a user, Messangers, Teams, and Credentials.
-Also they can request roles for each applications.
+Users can see their registered applications as a user, Messengers, Teams, and Credentials.
+Also, they can request roles for each application.
 E.g.
-An user can be an user of App-A, a manager of App-B, while they all are basically an user of UART itself.
+A user can be a user of App-A, a manager of App-B, while they all are basically a user of UART itself.

 ![UART Membership](docs/uart-membership.png)